It’s the first day of Prophecy Week at the Bethel School of Supernatural Ministry. Or, as students here like to call the place, Christian Hogwarts.

 Zibull’s 15-year-old grandson, Orian, was walking home from a friend’s house on a cold January afternoon when he had an asthma attack in the street a few blocks from his home.
 It was Bethel churchgoers, Zibull says, who found him and ran to his side.
 As he gasped for breath, they began to pray for healing, letting long minutes tick by without calling 911.
 One woman even ran back into her friend’s house, Zibull says, to get a copy of her Bible.

 Eventually, someone in the group called an ambulance, and Orian was taken to the hospital, some 15 minutes after his attack began, Zibull says.
 For days, as he lay in the ICU of Shasta Regional Medical Center with irreparable brain damage, Bethel church members and leaders came to the hospital, asking to pray over Zibull’s grandson.
-They gave her daughter a piece of prophetic art, a drawing they said had been made by a Bethel child.
+They gave her daughter a piece of prophetic art, she said, a drawing they said had been made by a Bethel child.

 “They started praying, talking in tongues,” Zibull says.
 “They were going to blow a shofar.
 They were giving these prophecies about how he was going to be raised from the dead.”